Beauty Detox Report

 If you are looking at detox options, you may have already run the gamut of what is available as a store-bought option.
 These options are usually in kits or inexpensive pouches that are supposed to be used for a certain number of hours or days.
 These detox options can be costly and they may not do what you need.
 Before you move on from a detox option, you may want to consider doing a bathtub detox.
 Here are some benefits of bathtub detox, methods of creating a bathtub detox, and what you should do following one to help your body and mind relax.

 Benefits of a Bathtub Detox

 One of the key benefits of a bathtub detox is the ease of absorption the bath can have on your skin.
 If you need a method to help with skin issues, inflammation, or toxin removal then this may be the easiest and quickest method available to you.
 Remember, the warm or hot water will help open your pores to the ingredients so they will soak directly into the area you need assistance with the most.

 Making Your Own Bathtub Detox Base

 You can make an easy bathtub detox base by just using Epsom salt and baking soda.
-Simply mix one part of baking soda to two parts of Epsom salt.
+Simply mix one part of baking soda with two parts of Epsom salt.
 Depending on what you need the bathtub detox for, you can adjust the base with essential oils.
 For example, you may want a soothing and relaxing bathtub detox following a very emotional event like the death of a loved one.
 You can add lavender or chamomile to the mix for that purpose.
 If you want assistance with a skin allergy, you can add organic rolled oats to the mix.
-Adding honey can help with impurities and pulling out toxins.
+Adding honey can help with impurities and pull out toxins.